What is Arm’s Length Transaction?

 Final Thoughts

-The transaction is said to be at arm’s length when parties involved act in their self-interest.
-Pricing decided through these deals is considered fair market value, as this does not fluctuate due to personal factors.
-This concept plays a significant role while determining the tax liabilities of MNCs, which treat related and unrelated parties equally.
+The transaction is considered to be at arm’s length when the involved parties act in their own self-interest.
+Pricing in such transactions is determined to be at fair market value, which is not influenced by personal factors.
+This concept plays a significant role in determining the tax liabilities of multinational corporations (MNCs), which treat both related and unrelated parties equally.

 Frequently Asked Questions (FAQs)

-Answer: A transaction that takes place between two parties related to each other, influenced by the personal interest of any of them, is called a non-arm-length transaction.
-The concluding price differs significantly from the fair market value, resulting in a profit for one party and a loss for the other.
+Answer: A transaction that takes place between two related parties, where the deal is influenced by the personal interests of one of them.
+The concluding price can differ significantly from the fair market value, thereby resulting in profit for one party and loss for the other.

-Q4.
-What is the fair market value (FMV)?
+Q3.
+What is the Fair Market Value (FMV)?

-Answer: Fair Market Value or FMV is the concluding price of an asset at which two unrelated parties settle the deal.
-It results from an arm’s length transaction where both parties are unbiased, uninfluenced, bargain equally, and behave according to their interests.
+Answer: Fair Market Value is the concluding price of an asset at which two unrelated parties conclude the deal.
+It results from an arm’s length transaction, where both parties are unbiased, uninfluenced, bargain equally, and behave according to their interests.

 Recommended Articles